Ride 'Levels' Explained

 The A2 ride is typically a bit slower than A1 and typically smoother, with fewer race tactics employed.
-The typical ability level of this ride is cat4 with strong group riding experience.
+The typical ability level of this ride is category 4 with strong group riding experience.
 This is a drop ride, though typically this group shows more mercy on stragglers than does A1.
-Lead riders may slow a bit at the top of Ash or King George Terrace, but don’t expect them to stop and wait.
-Average speed of these rides is typically 32-37km/h over rolling terrain.
+Lead riders may slow a bit at the top of Ash Road or King George Terrace, but don’t expect them to stop and wait.
+Average speed of A2 rides is typically 32-37km/h over rolling terrain.

 The number of gravel rides matches demand.
 Some days there are only two; where numbers warrant, there can be three or four.
 Ride levels reflect the general speeds expected, with middle rides (e.g. CX_2 and CX_3) averaging 16-21 km/h.
 CX_4 varies but can be as fast as 23-25 km/h.
 In addition to speed, the increase in level means increased comfort and likelihood of technical terrain, such as roots, rocks, and more challenging single track.
 All weekday rides tend to be flatter and faster, given the lack of urban single track.
-But weekend rides typically feature at least a few sections of full-on MTB terrain and “gnar”.
+Weekend rides typically feature at least a few sections of full-on mountain bike terrain and 'gnar'.